-(\$ in millions) Decembe er 31, 2014 December 31, 2013 Carrying value Fair value Carrying value Fair value Contractholder funds on investment contracts \$ 13,708 \$ 14,364 \$ 15,542 \$ 16,198 Notes due to related parties 275 275 282 282 Liability for collateral 510 510 328 328 Liabilities held for sale 7,298
+(\$ in millions) Decembe er 31, 2015 2014

+( Carrying value Fair value Carrying value Fair value

+Contractholder funds on investment contracts \$ 12,387 \$ 12,836 \$ 13,708 \$ 14,364

+Notes due to related parties 275 275 275 275

+Liability for collateral 550 550 510 510

-The fair value of contractholder funds on investment contracts, including those classified as liabilities held for sale, is based on the terms of the underlying contracts utilizing prevailing market rates for similar contracts adjusted for the Company's own credit risk.
-Deferred annuities included in contractholder funds are valued using discounted cash flow models which incorporate market value margins, which are based on the cost of holding economic capital, and the Company's own credit risk.
-Immediate annuities without life contingencies and fixed rate funding agreements are valued at the present value of future benefits using market implied interest rates which include the Company's own credit risk.
-The fair value measurements for contractholder funds on investment contracts and liabilities held for sale are categorized as Level 3.
+The fair value of contractholder funds on investment contracts is based on the terms of the underlying contracts incorporating current market-based crediting rates for similar contracts that reflect the Company's own credit risk.
+Deferred annuities classified in contractholder funds are valued based on discounted cash flow models that incorporate current market-based margins and reflect the Company's own credit risk.
+Immediate annuities without life contingencies and funding agreements are valued based on discounted cash flow models that incorporate current market-based and reflect the Company's own credit risk.
+The fair value measurement for contractholder funds on investment contracts is categorized as Level 3.

 The fair value of notes due to related parties is based on discounted cash flow calculations using current interest rates for instruments with comparable terms and considers the Company's own credit risk.
 The liability for collateral is valued at carrying value due to its short-term nature.
-The fair value measurements for liability for collateral are categorized as Level 2.
-The fair value measurements for notes due to related parties are categorized as Level 3.
+The fair value measurement for liability for collateral is categorized as Level 2.
+The fair value measurement for notes due to related parties is categorized as Level 3.